-- Providing a residents' Helpline through the Energy Saving Trust. - In 2014, government-led domestic energy efficiency schemes such as ECO, Cashback, Green Deal and the Green Deal Home Improvement Fund were active.
-In July/August 2014 approximately 940,000 measures were installed in around 778,000 properties across the UK.
-98% were delivered through ECO.
-More information can be found in 2010 to 2015 government policy: household energy. - In October 2017 the Department for Business, Energy and Industrial Strategy published its policy paper Clean Growth Strategy.
+- Providing a residents' Helpline through the Energy Saving Trust. - Regionally, the GLA's Energy for Londoners programme aims to make the cost of heating homes more affordable.
+Several schemes include Warmer Homes (£4000 available per household); Fuel Poverty Support Fund (Advice and referral scheme for fuel poor households, facilitated by Lewisham), RE:NEW (retrofit works), Fuel Poverty Partnership. - In October 2017 the Department for Business, Energy and Industrial Strategy published its policy paper Clean Growth Strategy.
 A cornerstone to this policy is a commitment to improving the efficiency of UK homes, including £3.6 billion of investment for domestic efficiency improvements through ECO and extending current levels of funding to 2028.
-An offer to all households to install a smart meter to help save energy and money by the end of 2020 was also implemented. - Other government schemes such as Feed in Tariffs (ending in April 2019), Renewable Heat Premium / Incentive, Zero Carbon Homes and Energy Performance Certificates (EPC) have all been promoted.
+An offer to all households to install a smart meter to help save energy and money by the end of 2020 was also implemented. - Other government schemes such as, Renewable Heat Premium / Incentive, Zero Carbon Homes and Energy Performance Certificates (EPC) have all been promoted.
 BEIS have stated in the Clean Growth Strategy that they will undertake a consultation process on how social housing can meet similar standards over this period.
-However, the Council does not own or manage any substantive housing stock and therefore has limited influence (also see 2015 HECA Further Report). - Bromley's "Excess Winter Deaths" parameter is above regional and national averages and 'significantly worse' than the average for England.
+However, the Council does not own or manage any substantive housing stock and therefore has limited influence (also see 2019 HECA Further Report). - Bromley's "Excess Winter Deaths" parameter is above regional and national averages and 'significantly worse' than the average for England.
 The Winter Health Project was developed to address the high rates of ill health and deaths due to people living in cold homes in Bromley, and included an action plan to deliver energy efficiency and heating improvements and advice for the most vulnerable people in the borough over the February 2018 period.
 The government has also announced several schemes to reduce fuel poverty and mitigate health risks posed by serious weather.
 This includes the Affordable Warmth Obligation, a second Cold Weather Payment and the Warm Home Discount Scheme.
 There have also been changes to the Renewable Heat Incentive, with a further £4.5 billion to support low carbon heat technologies in homes and businesses.